 No one is stopping you if you want to get Japanese dragon tattoos on your legs.
 You can make your whole body a work of art with these wise and powerful mythical creatures painted on it.

 Yes, you can get the whole leg inked.
-Or you can get a small one and leave a portion of your leg empty.
-Maybe you want to tattoo something else there.
+Or you can get a small one and empty some of your legs.
+You may want to tattoo something else there.
 Who knows.

 5. Neo Traditional Japanese Dragon Tattoos